-A novel strain of coronavirus, COVID-19, infections were first reported in Wuhan, China in December 2019, and in March 2020 the World Health Organization declared the global COVID-19 outbreak a pandemic.
+On January 30, 2020, the International Health Regulations Emergency Committee of the World Health Organization declared the novel coronavirus disease 2019, or COVID-19, outbreak a public health emergency of international concern, and on March 11, 2020 the World Health Organization declared the global COVID-19 outbreak a pandemic.
 The COVID-19 virus continues to spread rapidly worldwide, including where our customers are located and where we have business operations.
 During the COVID-19 pandemic, government authorities around the world have ordered businesses to close and people to remain at home while imposing significant restrictions on traveling and social gatherings.
 There continues to be significant uncertainties associated with the COVID-19 pandemic, including with respect to the ultimate spread of the virus, the severity of the disease, the duration of the outbreak, the possibility of successive waves of outbreaks, further actions that may be taken by governmental authorities around the world to contain the virus or to treat its impact, and the scope and length of the resulting economic downturn.
 The COVID-19 pandemic has already made it more challenging for us to purchase bandwidth, co-location space, servers and equipment on equally cost-efficient terms due to various government-imposed restrictions and other logistical hurdles.
 The economic downturn due to COVID-19 may adversely affect our customers' ability to pay and customer demand and end-user usage, which would adversely affect our operating results and financial condition.
 Failure to contain the further spread of COVID-19 will prolong and exacerbate the general economic downturn.
 In addition, the continuing pandemic may further impact our ability to maintain and expand our network infrastructure, which could severely disrupt our and our customers' business and operations and adversely affect our operating results and financial condition.
 Any future health epidemic or other adverse public health developments may have similar negative effects.
 To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also heighten other risks described in this "Risk Factors" section, such as our ability to raise additional capital as needed on acceptable terms.
-In addition, people in impacted regions, including in our largest markets, have generally spent more time online since the COVID-19 outbreak, and various offline activities such as education and social interactions have moved online, resulting in an increase in revenue-generating usage of our products.
+In addition, people in impacted regions, including in our largest markets, have generally spent more time online since the COVID-19 outbreak, and various offline activities such as education and social interactions have moved online, resulting in an increase in revenuegenerating usage of our products.
 China and other countries have begun to lift stay-at-home and other similar restrictions.
 As such restrictions are lifted, such increased usage may decline, which would adversely affect our operating results.